Clinical-Genomics/schug/README.md

 ## Test the app using Docker

 You can test Schug on your local computer using Docker.
-Make sure you have [Docker][docker] installed and type the following command in a terminal window:
+Make sure you have [Docker][docker] installed and type the following commands in a terminal window:

 ```
 git clone https://github.com/Clinical-Genomics/schug